memoblue/memoblue.github.io/_posts/2016-07-13-firebase-crud.md

 });
 ```

-For arrays, there is a `dbRef.push()` method which creates a new ref (with a automatically generated id) to which you can add data to.
+For arrays, there is a `dbRef.push()` method which creates a new ref (with an automatically generated id) to which you can add data to.

 ```javascript
 var tags = fbRef.child('tags');